SSWConsulting/SSW.Rules.Content/rules/do-you-not-use-red-gate-sql-compare-or-microsofts-data-dude-for-deployment-because-they-are-a-step-at-the-end-of-your-process/rule.md

 **Tip:** If you are using modern methods such Entity Framework code first migrations you will already be doing most of this.
 :::

-Tools like [Red Gates SQL Compare](https://www.red-gate.com/products/sql-development/sql-compare/) and [Microsoft's Schema Compare](https://docs.microsoft.com/en-us/sql/ssdt/how-to-use-schema-compare-to-compare-different-database-definitions) will do the job.
+Tools like [Red Gates SQL Compare](https://www.red-gate.com/products/sql-development/sql-compare/) and [Microsoft's Schema Compare (aka Data Dude)](https://docs.microsoft.com/en-us/sql/ssdt/how-to-use-schema-compare-to-compare-different-database-definitions) will compare schemas really well but aren't useful when you are deploying as it won't be repeatable.

 ![Figure: Using Red Gates SQL Compare](red-gate-sql-compare.png)